GlobalMilitary.net Open-source military intelligence Updated daily

 How does Austria's air force rank globally?

-Austria Air Force ranks #64 out of 161 air forces worldwide based on the Global Air Force Index, which measures overall air power capability considering fleet size and combat effectiveness.
+Austria Air Force ranks #66 out of 162 air forces worldwide based on the AIRS Index (Air Inventory Rating of Strength), which measures overall air power capability considering fleet size and combat effectiveness.

 How many combat aircraft does Austria operate?